zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **DynamoDB Global Tables**: Application an read/write to the table in any region

 并不是一张table，而是各个区域的table通过DynamoDB Streams来同步

+> 例题
+>
+> A company with facilities in North America, Europe, and Asia is designing new distributed application to optimize its global supply chain and manufacturing process.
+The orders booked on one continent should be visible to all Regions in a second or less.
+The database should be able to support failover with a short
+> Recovery Time Objective (RTO).
+The uptime of the application is important to ensure that manufacturing is not impacted.
+> What should a solutions architect recommend?
+>
+> - A. Use Amazon DynamoDB global tables.
+> - B. Use Amazon Aurora Global Database.
+> - C. Use Amazon RDS for MySQL with a cross-Region read replica.
+> - D. Use Amazon RDS for PostgreSQL with a cross-Region read replica.
+>
+> 分析
+>
+> Answer is A
+>
+> because 1.
+RTO is comparable for both Global database and global table but 2.
+Aurora has one primary region for Read and Write and other regions can only do read which means order update/write in other regions wont be possible except primary region but with DynamoDb global table Instead of writing your own code, you could create a global table consisting of your three Region-specific CustomerProfiles tables.
+DynamoDB would then automatically replicate data changes among those tables so that changes to CustomerProfiles data in one Region would seamlessly propagate to the other Regions.
+In addition, if one of the AWS Regions were to become temporarily unavailable, your customers could still access the same CustomerProfiles data in the other Regions. https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GlobalTables.html
+>
+> So Dynamodb Global Table is true answer here

 **TTL**: Automatically delete items after an expiry timestamp